Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 Always write your book description with a lot of thought.

-Remember, it is second only to your cover in getting a book buyer to consider your book.
+Remember, it is second only to your book cover to get a book buyer to consider your book.

 Your description must tell the reader why they will love it and buy it.
 It is your sales pitch, so pitch as well as you can.